 And chances are, it'll be more soothing than a bag of frozen peas.
 A June 2012 study in the International Journal of Sports Physical Therapy found that menthol is more effective at easting muscle soreness and discomfort compared to simply icing the area.

 6. Best Hot Therapy: Flexpower Pain Relief Lotion Warm

 This scent-free pain-relief cream uses trolamine salicylate and methylsulfonylmethane (MSM) to temporarily numb discomfort while delivering a soothing, warming sensation that builds up a few minutes after applying.

 It's a multitasker designed to work for everything from post-exercise soreness to arthritis.
 Just be sure to wash your hands well after applying so you don't accidentally end up rubbing your eyes — they'll definitely feel the burn.

 Buy it: Flexpower.com; Price: $52

 7. Best Hot-Cold Therapy: Icy Hot Max Strength Pain Relief Cream With Lidocaine

 Some people find that alternating hot and cold therapy delivers more comfort than using either alone.
 If you're among them, this cream is for you.
 It uses menthol to deliver a cooling sensation, plus the numbing agent lidocaine, which temporarily stops nerves from sending pain signals, according to the U.S. National Library of Medicine.

-Icy Hot's particularly popular for backaches and arthritis-related pain, but it's an all-purpose cream that you can use to tackle soreness from head to toe.
+Icy Hot's particularly popular for backaches and arthritis-related pain, but it's an all-purpose cream that you can use to relieve neck pain, knee pain and everywhere in between.
 The non-greasy formula doesn't feel slick, either.